DSCR Loans, South Carolina

 Coastal insurance and condo expertise.
 South Carolina coastal lending is won or lost on wind, flood, and condo warrantability.
 Pinnacle coordinates South Carolina Wind and Hail and FEMA flood binders from day one and pre-screens condo and villa projects at the LOI stage.

 Lifecycle support under one relationship.
 Long-term DSCR holds, STR DSCR, fix and flip, BRRRR, ground-up new construction, foreign national, and self-employed.
-The same broker handles your Greenville cash-flow purchase, your Hilton Head STR refinance, and your North Charleston BRRRR.
+The same team handles your Greenville cash-flow purchase, your Hilton Head STR refinance, and your North Charleston BRRRR.
 No re-onboarding for each new program.

-Honest underwriting and the broker model.
+Honest underwriting and the correspondent model.
 Programs and pricing are quoted before application fees, and the term sheet matches the close terms.
 Pinnacle is not a single-lender retail shop; we place loans across approximately ten institutional DSCR and RTL lenders, which means rate, term, and structure are matched to the deal.
 That breadth matters in South Carolina, where coastal wind tolerance, condo warrantability access, and STR underwriting tolerance vary meaningfully across lender programs.

 The fastest path from "I have a property under consideration" to "I have a term sheet" is the same-day quote.
 Submit the property address, purchase price, estimated rent (or AirDNA STR projection for the coast), and your target loan structure at pinnaclefundingnetwork.com/get-quote.
 We respond with a written term sheet (rate, points, LTV, DSCR threshold, term) typically inside one business day, with the 6 percent assessment ratio already built in.
 No credit pull, no application fee, no obligation.